Fantasy Football: Sleeper Wide Receivers For Week 11 [Opinion]

 Ted Ginn Jr., New Orleans Saints

 First and foremost, Ted Ginn Jr. is a receiver to keep an eye on for the upcoming week.
-He has been inconsistent so far this season for the Saints, but has had some massive performance as well.
+He has been inconsistent so far this season for the Saints but has had some massive performance as well.
 Ginn faces a Washington Redskins defense that has given up some big games to receivers this week and should be considered as a playable option this week.

 Nelson Agholor, Philadelphia Eagles

 Nelson Agholor has proven that he is a solid FLEX option for fantasy owners this season and one of the top slot receivers in the NFL.
-He has had some big games, but has also had some duds as well.
+He has had some big games but has also had some duds as well.
 Going up against a weak Dallas defense should give Agholor a good chance to have a big game.

 Paul Richardson, Seattle Seahawks